 Fitness for Duty.
 If reasonable suspicion exists that an employee cannot adequately perform the employee’s job duties, functions or responsibilities, the City may compel the employee to commit to a medical or psychological evaluation by any medical physician or psychotherapist selected by the City at the City’s expense.
 Reasonable suspicion includes, but is not limited to, a trained supervisor or City official’s observation of a general deterioration in job performance or unusual behavior exhibited by an employee.

 Fitness for Duty.
 The parties agree that physical and mental fitness of City employees are reasonable requirements to perform the duties of the job and instill public confidence.
-Recognizing these important factors, the parties agree that during the term of this MOU, the City with reasonable cause, may require medical and psychological assessments of employees, provided the City pays and provides time off without loss of pay for such assessments.
+Recognizing these important factors, the parties agree that during the term of this MOU, the City with reasonable cause, may require medical and psychological assessments of employees provided the City pays for the assessment and provides time off without loss of pay for such assessments.
 All such assessments shall be done by appropriately qualified health care professionals.
-It is understood that the assessment regimen performed by said professionals shall be reasonably related to with the requirements and duties of the job.
-Any treatment or remedial action shall be the full responsibility of the employee, except as otherwise provided by law or as may be provided through the Employee Assistance Program (EAP) for City employees.
+It is understood that the assessment regimen performed by the healthcare professionals shall be reasonably related to the requirements and duties of the job.
+Any treatment or remedial action recommended as a result of the assessment shall be the full responsibility of the employee, except as otherwise provided by law or as may be provided through the City’ s Employee Assistance Program (EAP).

 Fitness for Duty.
 The City may, at its discretion, require employees to submit to a physical or psychiatric/psychological examination in order to determine whether or not an employee remains capable of performing the essential functions of the position.
 All such examinations shall be conducted by licensed practitioners appointed and paid for by the City.